raon0211/eridown/README.md

 }

 object CapitalizedGenerator extends Generator {
-    def generate(text: String): ParseResult = {
+    def generate(text: String): Option[ParseResult] = {
-        if (text(0) != '+') return Invalid()
+        if (text(0) != '+') return None

         val index = text.indexOf('+', 1)
-        if (index < 0) return Invalid()
+        if (index < 0) return None

         val content = text.substring(1, index)
-        if (content.isEmpty) return Invalid()
+        if (content.isEmpty) return None

         val element = Capitalized(transform(content))
-        Valid(element, index + 1)
+        Some(ParseResult(element, index + 1))
     }
 }
 ```

 The class `Capitalized` is our element class, which is used to store data and render that data afterwards.
 The generator object, in this case `CapitalizedGenerator`, is what matches the pattern from the document and 'generates' the element object from it.

 The `generate` method of generator object is provided the text which starts from the position where the element is expected to begin.
 It is given any substring of the input: it may be something like `+awesome+ markdown parser!`(which will succeed in matching the pattern) or `kdown parser!`(which will fail).
+If it succeeds in parsing the text, it returns `ParseResult`.
+Otherwise, it returns `None`.
+That's why the `generate` method's return type is `Option[ParseResult]`.

-Inside `generate`, we first check if the given text matches our start condition.
+Inside `generate`, we first check if the given text matches our starting condition.
 If the text doesn't start with `+`, it is not our pattern.
-Whenever the text doesn't match our pattern, we must return the `Invalid` result.
-So we return the `Invalid` object.
+So we return `None`.
 Also, if the closing `+` doesn't exist, it doesn't match our pattern.
 Hence we also return the `Invalid` result then.
 Afterwards, we extract the content surronded by two `+`s.

 We now produce our final `Capitalized` element object.
 The method `transform` parses nested elements and return the rendered text of it.

-Finally, we return the `Valid` object, which has as the fields the element and `rawLength: Int`, indicating the length of our element at the raw text.
+Finally, we return the `ParseResult` object, which has as the fields the element and `rawLength: Int`, indicating the length of our element at the raw text.
 The valid `rawLength` has to be returned in order to parse the next element following correctly.

 Easy, huh?
 The work left to be done is only registering the generator object by specifying the parameters `blocks` and `inlines`: